 Now that spring has sprung and it’s daylight savings time, take advantage of the long days and go for a walk after dinner.
 Grab the kids and make it a family affair. a nice walk together or a fun Team Training class boosts metabolism, helps control weight, and makes you feel happy.

-13. Take advantage of Spring Temps
+13. Take advantage of Warmer Temps

 14. Get enough sleep, it really matters